Trump’s Kashmir remarks: ‘Has India changed position on third-party involvement?’ asks Opposition

 The Ministry of External Affairs denied Trump’s claim, saying no such request was made.
 “It has been India’s consistent position that all outstanding issues with Pakistan are discussed only bilaterally,” ministry spokesperson Raveesh Kumar said.
 “Any engagement with Pakistan would require an end to cross-border terrorism.
 The Shimla Agreement [and] the Lahore Declaration provide the basis to resolve all issues between India [and] Pakistan bilaterally.”

-The Opposition, however, lashed out at the Centre and Trump.
+The Opposition lashed out at the Centre and Trump.
 Congress MP Shashi Tharoor said Trump had no idea what he was talking about.
 “He has either not been briefed or not understood what [Prime Minister] Modi was saying or what India’s position is on third party mediation,” he tweeted.
 “That said, Ministry of External Affairs should clarify that Delhi has never sought his intercession.”

+However, National Conference chief Farooq Abdullah said it was a “matter of happiness” that Modi spoke to Trump about the Kashmir matter.
+“It is a matter of happiness that when PM Modi talked to Trump he had told him that Kashmir issue is complex and if there can be some help it would be good,” he was quoted as saying by ANI.
+“I congratulate Modi ji, he too wants to use everything to solve this issue that is creating tensions between India and Pakistan.”

-National Conference leader Omar Abdullah wondered whether there had been a change in the stand on third parties getting involved in the conflict, and asked if India would call Trump “a liar”.
+His son and National Conference leader Omar Abdullah wondered whether there had been a change in the stand on third parties getting involved in the conflict, and asked if India would call Trump “a liar”.
 “Personally I think Donald Trump is talking out of his hat when he says the prime minister asked for United States involvement in solving the Kashmir issue but I’d like to see Ministry of External Affairs call Trump out on his claim,” he said.

 Communist Party of India (Marxist) General Secretary Sitaram Yechury took a dig at Modi, asking if “our Twitter-friendly” prime minister would have the courage to rebut Trump’s statements.
 “What does this say about our long-held position of sovereignty over the Indian state of Jammu and Kashmir, as defined in the Simla Agreement?” he asked.
 “Will our twitter-friendly PM have the courage to rebut the US President who has made a public statement?”
 He added that India had always maintained that Kashmir was a bilateral matter with “no scope for third party interference”.